-There are a number of legitimate reasons why an individual may want to change either their name or the name of their child, including: marriage, divorce, and divorce, among others.
-However, in Pennsylvania this is not a simple process.
-The Court of Common Pleas emphasizes different standards for adults and children in determining whether it will permit a name change.
+There are a number of legitimate reasons why an individual might want to change either their name or the name of their child, including marriage and divorce, among others.
+However, in Pennsylvania, this is not a simple process.
+The Court of Common Pleas emphasizes different standards for adults and children in determining whether it will permit a Name Change.

-The Court may deny a petition for a change of name.
-It is up to the Court's discretion.
+The Court may deny a petition for a change of name; it is up to their discretion.
 Therefore, it is best to be fully prepared to explain to the Court why you are requesting a change of name and to retain counsel to assist you in the process.
-An attorney who understands the Court's process and criteria in handling a name change matter is extremely helpful in this area.
+An attorney who understands the Court’s process and criteria in handling a Name Change matter is extremely helpful in this area.

 Court Considerations for Adult Name Change

 The Court does not allow name changes without proper consideration.
-The reason is vital.
+The reason for the proposed change of name is essential to this consideration.
 For instance, in the case of divorce, the procedure is simple.
-The forms are readily available at the Prothonotary's office for change of surname and the fee is minimal.
+The forms are readily available at the Prothonotary’s office for change of surname and the fee is minimal.

 However, oftentimes, adults seek to change their names with less than genuine intentions.
 They may be attempting to avoid credit problems, a criminal history, or be using the newly acquired identity to engage in Criminal activity.

 The Court will require an adult to submit a petition to the Court of Common Pleas and publicize the name change as well via two public notices of general circulation.
 This serves to alert the community to your desired name change, providing notice by publication and therefore opportunity for objection.
 The Court will make a determination based on the information provided in the petition in conjunction with that found after a background check.

 When it comes to changing the name of a minor, the process is uncomplicated so long as both birthparents consent to the change.
 It is a simple matter of completing a form, obtaining an amended birth certificate, and attending the required hearing.
 However, if the other parent does not consent, they must be served with notice of the petition and appear before the Court.